 - Adolfsson, A & Jansson, M. Prototype for Internet support of pregnant women and mothers with type 1 diabetes: focus group testing.
 Psychology Research and Behavior Management.
 2012;5:97-103.

 Scientific leader: Marie Berg, Professor (and nurse-midwife), Institute of Health and Care Sciences, University of Gothenburg.

-Carina Sparud Lundin, senior lecturer (and pediatric nurse), Institute of Health and Care Sciences, University of Gothenburg;
+Carina Sparud Lundin, Associate Professor (and pediatric nurse), Institute of Health and Care Sciences, University of Gothenburg;